Meow Wolf shares new pictures, details of Denver location ahead of late 2021 opening

 “After a secret ballot election, the majority of the employees in the bargaining unit voted in favor of unionizing, and Meow Wolf voluntarily recognizes the Communication Workers of America, AFL-CIO, to be the exclusive bargaining representative for the purposes of collective bargaining with Meow Wolf,” a spokesperson said.

-A judge on Wednesday also allowed a copyright lawsuit to move forward against Meow Wolf from artist Lauren Adele Oliver, who is suing the company for $1 million over what she says is a stolen owl design, according to art.net.
+A judge on Wednesday also allowed a copyright lawsuit to move forward against Meow Wolf from artist Lauren Adele Oliver, who is suing the company for $1 million over what she says is a stolen owl design at Santa Fe’s House of Eternal Return, according to art.net.

+In a statement, the company countered that it paid more than $1 million of revenue from the New Mexico installation to the artists represented in the House.
+When offered a promised bonus, Oliver accepted part of it but the decided to sue seeking co-ownership of the company or additional payments — a claim the judge threw out.

+“Meow Wolf has always valued and stood by its artists, and Ms. Oliver is no exception,” the statement read.
+“We hope that Ms. Oliver’s dispute is resolved fairly for her and for Meow Wolf.

 Other than sponsorships and one-off exhibitions, Meow Wolf’s foray into Denver was Kaleidoscape, a retrofitted Elitch Gardens ride that featured trippy, mechanized sculptures and elaborate scenes that could be viewed from a moving cart.
-The exhibition, which opened on April 20, 2019, was closed this year due to pandemic restrictions.
+The exhibition, which opened on April 20, 2019, at the downtown Denver theme park, was closed this year due to pandemic restrictions.

 Subscribe to our weekly newsletter, In The Know, to get entertainment news sent straight to your inbox.